Here are 10 of the best new films, documentaries and TV series coming to Netflix this week

-New Films On Netflix: 10 of the best movies and TV series new to Netflix this week
+Best new releases On Netflix: Here 10 of the best films and TV shows on Netflix this week

-Here are 10 of the best new films, documentaries and TV series coming to Netflix this week in April.
+Here are 10 of the best films, documentaries and TV series new to Netflix this week in April.

 Are you looking forward to a weekend of chill time and Netflix?
 Well you have chosen the perfect time, with the streaming launching a number of bingeable new releases to stream in the last few weeks of April.